myridia/get_excel/README.md

-# Webserver Requirments for the js module
+# Web server Requirements for the JS module
 The webserver needs to serve .mjs files.
 In case of apache2 you can add a .htaccess file
 ## Apache2 Example
 ```console